 By definition, the use set of a RegisterAST object is itself.

-uses This RegisterAST will be inserted into uses.
+This RegisterAST will be inserted into uses.

-bool is Used (InstructionAST:: Ptr findMe) const [virtual]
+bool isUsed (InstructionAST::Ptr findMe) const

-isUsed returns true if findMe is a RegisterAST that represents the same register as this RegisterAST, and false otherwise.
+is Used returns true if findMe is a RegisterAST that represents the same register as this RegisterAST, and false otherwise.

-std::string format (formatStyle how = defaultStyle) const [virtual]
+std::string format (formatStyle how = defaultStyle) const